w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 through a referendum to let all holders (weighted by stake and conviction) make the decision.

 The Council fulfilled its role as the representative of the public, guardian of the treasury and initiator of legislation, but it was often seen as a centralized entity.
-To further decentralize
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, Polkadot OpenGov proposes the following main changes:
+To further decentralize the network, Polkadot OpenGov proposes the following main changes:

 - Migrating all responsibilities of the Council to the public via a direct democracy voting system.
 - Dissolving the current [Council](./archive/learn-governance.md#council) collective